PORTFOLIO

 Project description

-Seprify provides plant-based, high-performance functional materials to businesses to enable sustainable and safe products.
-Seprify's first product is a cellulose-based white pigment to replace titanium dioxide (TiO2).
-Today, TiO2 dominates the $16bn white pigment market, with applications in food, pharma, cosmetics, printing, paint, and coating industries.
+Seprify (SPY) produces plant-based, high-performance functional materials to enable businesses sustainable and safe products.
+SPY’s first product is a cellulose-based white pigment to replace titanium dioxide (TiO2).
+Today, TiO2 dominates the >$16bn white pigment market, with applications in cosmetics, food, pharma, printing, paint, and coating industries.
 These heavy-metal based nanoparticles have recently been classified as potentially cancerogenic.
-Therefore, TiO2 is being removed by producers and customers through regulation, and there is no high performance alternative available.
-We provide a safe and renewable TiO2 replacement using micronscale-engineered cellulose.
-Our material has proven performance and is established in a robust process that is cost- and energy efficient as well as scalable.
+Therefore, TiO2 is being removed by producers and customers through regulation, and there is no high performance, plant-based alternative available.
+Through our unique processing control, we provide a safe and renewable TiO2 replacement using micronscale-engineered cellulose.
+Our material has proven performance in cosmetics, food, pharma and coating industries.

 Status/Results

-This project will allow Seprify to validate our first go-to markets by customizing and testing cellulose white pigments for the food and cosmetic sectors, where regulatory pressure and customer perception drives change.
+This project allowed to validate our first go-to markets by customizing and testing cellulose white pigments in the food and cosmetic sectors, where regulatory pressure and customer perception drives change.

-For this we will first produce testing material, perform quality control measures and characterize extensively the material properties relevant for food and cosmetic applications.
+For this we first produced successfully testing material on the kg-scale, established quality control measures and characterize extensively the material properties relevant for food and cosmetic applications.

 Links